jzengg/felamily/README.md

 - [ ] Log in / Log out
 - [ ] Holds records for animals and owners.
 - [ ] CRUD for animal records, medical regiments, medical tests, and vaccinations.
-- [ ] Can associate media and owners with animals
 - [ ] Search by animal attributes (microchip number, id, owner, location)